gensart-x/sora-erlyana/README.md

 ![preview of the bot](https://i.ibb.co/BKDnYQD/whatsapp-bot-preview.gif)

+## Want to try it out ?
+Do the message here ! : <a href="https://wa.me/6285210846946">WhatsApp Sora</a>
+> ⚠ Do note too that if you want to use Sora, USE, IT, WISELY.
+Or I will remove the try-out link above and block your number from Sora.

 # Technology Used <!-- {docsify-ignore} -->

 > This project is still on development 🚧, so it might have a massive changes, so stay tuned !